naftalimurgor/android-bitgesell-node/README.md

 - Edit module level build.gradle's 'abiFilters' to only include the archs you compiled.

 - Build the project.
-The built apk should will now include your bitcoin core binaries.
+The built apk should will now include your bitgesell core binaries.

 ## Milestone 2